Greece – Mykonos, Rhodes, Santorini

 Volcanic Island Cruise – head to the volcanic islands of Santorini’s caldera region.
 Swim in hot springs and take in the views from an active volcano.
 An alternative is to get there by car and do a hike around the area.

-Traditional Greek Restaurants – OPA!
+Traditional Greece Restaurants – OPA!
 Experience true Greek dining buffet style, dance to ‘Zorba the Greek’ and break plates.

 After Mykonos, we returned to Athens where we disembarked the ship.
 We had a very informative Uber driver who took us from the port to our hotel and on his advice, we took in the extended version of the changing of the guards in front of parliament.
 We then wondered through the Monastiraki region with its markets and antique shops before enjoying a traditional lunch.